heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 - Open the terminal and navigate to your project folder to execute: `pod install --repo-update`.
 This will fetch and integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit to your project.
 - Once done, please open the newly generated `*.xcworkspace` Xcode project file (do NOT open `*.xcodeproj`).

 > If you are getting an error that MSDKUI.modulemap or NMAKit is not found, please make sure to use the latest supported [Cocoapods version](../../README.md#ios-environment).
 You may need to remove all traces from previous pods by executing `pod deintegrate`.
-Once done, you can install the pods again.
+Once this is done, you can install the pods again.

 #### What to do if you have already included the HERE Mobile SDK in an existing project?
 If you have already included the HERE Mobile SDK via CocoaPods, then the related dependency (`pod 'HEREMaps’, ‘x.x’`) can be removed from your Podfile.
 If you used a different SDK version, please make sure that your app is compatible with the [SDK version](../../README.md#supported-platforms) required by the MSDKUI library.
 If you had the SDK integrated _manually_, please deintegrate it before installing the pods.